-SEA consulted with the Indiana SHPO to identify potentially affected archeological and historic resources in the vicinity of the proposed construction.
-If National Register of Historic Placeseligible or listed resources or properties were present within the project area, SEA consulted with the SHPO to determine what effect, if any, the proposed construction would have on these resources.
+SEA consulted with the Ohio SHPO to identify potentially affected archeological and historic resources in the vicinity of the proposed construction.
+If National Register of Historic Places-eligible or listed resources or properties were present within the project area, SEA consulted with the SHPO to determine what effect, if any, the proposed construction would have on these resources.

-Effects to archeological and historic resources are considered adverse if any National Registereligible or listed resource would experience an Adverse Effect as defined in 36 CFR Part 800.9 as a result of the proposed rail line constructions or subsequent rail operations.
+Effects to archeological and historic resources are considered adverse if any National Registereligible or listed resource would experience an Adverse Effect as defined in 36 CFR Part 800.9 as a result of the proposed rail line construction or subsequent rail operations.

-Because two properties potentially eligible for listing in the National Register of Historic Places are located within the project area, SEA consulted with the SHPO to determine what affect, if any, the proposed construction would have on these resources.
-The Ohio SHPO concluded that the proposed connection would not affect the historic significance of any of the these properties.
+Three railroad bridges in the that are potentially eligible for the National Register are in the immediate vicinity of the proposed construction site.
+The Ohio SHPO indicated that the proposed connection would not affect the historic significance of these bridges.
 No effects to archeological resources are expected because the area has been previously disturbed.